How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Method 2: Using Unique CSS Class?

-The second method is using a unique CSS class which is more simpler and popular choice, to use the Unique Class method select the main container and after turning on the Equal Height option from the Mode Based on dropdown choose Unique Class.
+The Unique Class method is the simpler and more commonly used option.
+Select the main container, toggle on the Equal Height option, and from the Mode Based on dropdown choose Unique Class.

-Note: You can add the selected elements parent classes as well to make it more specific.
+Note: You can add the selected element’s parent classes as well to make the selector more specific.

 Right-click on the testimonial text and click on Inspect and copy the class.